 Another example is over on the income statement.
 Using parent accounts for both facilities and insurance is common.
 Take a look at this illustration:

 Best Uses of the Parent-Child Organization

 My experience has taught me that the following reasons are the best for using parent-child accounts.
-I’ll start with the balance sheet groups and then the income statement groups:

 - Cash – often several accounts

 - Escrow – usually cash accounts held in different bank accounts